royersa/gameoflife/README.md

 - Tip 1: Run your entire build and all (backend) tests with command `gradlew clean build` from inside the root folder (switchfully-gameoflife)
 - Tip 2: the UI won't work properly without a running backend.
 - Tip 3: You don't have to make any changes to the UI
-- Tup 4: The original state of the project is tagged as `the-original-state`
+- Tip 4: The original state of the project is tagged as `original-state`